OpenArCloud/ssd-access/lib/README.md

 ### Authentication

-The spatial discovery services use auth0 for authentication.
-It uses the spa SDK from auth0.
+The spatial discovery services use [Auth0](https://auth0.com/) for authentication.
+This library uses the [single page app SDK](https://auth0.com/docs/libraries/auth0-single-page-app-sdk) from Auth0.
+In your main application, you can read the Auth0 configuration from a .env file containing these values:
-To use the authentication, create an .env file at the root of your project and add these
-values:

 ```
 AUTH0_SSD_DOMAIN =
 AUTH0_SSD_CLIENTID =
 AUTH0_SSD_AUDIENCE =
 AUTH0_SSD_SCOPE =
 ```

-We use in rollup replace to replace the placeholders with the specific values during packaging of the browser app.

-    function init()
+and then you can pass these values to this library in the `init` method:

+    function init(auth_domain, auth_client_id, auth_audience, auth_scope))
 Instantiate and initialize the auth0 object, used for login/logout and api access

     function login()
     function logout()

-    getToken()
+    function getToken()
 Returns the auth0 access token

     authenticated